NOTICE OF PRIVACY PRACTICES

 For Treatment: We may use your health and treatment information to provide you with medical and behavioral health services.
 We may share your information with psychiatrists, therapists, case managers, your primary care physician (PCP), or other health professionals involved in your care.
 For example, your psychiatrist may need to know if you are allergic to certain medications.
 Your PCP may need to know if you are taking psychiatric medications, or we may need to talk to the pharmacist about your prescriptions.
 Different staff within Solvista Health may also share your information with each other.
 This is so they can coordinate your services, such as medications, individual therapy, group therapy, and case management.
 We may ask you to sign an authorization form allowing Solvista Health to release your information for some treatment disclosures even though it is not required.
 We do this so that you know who is getting your health information and so you can stay involved in your care.

 Persons Involved in Your Care: We may release your health or treatment information to a family member who is actively involved in your care as allowed by Colorado law (CRS 27-65-102 and 27-65-121).
 This information is limited and will only be released if a professional decides it is in your best interest.
+In a life threatening or bona-fide medical emergency, Solvista Health staff will disclose health information about you that is necessary to avoid serious harm or death to you or others.

 Research: Under certain limited circumstances, we may share your health or treatment information for research purposes.
 For example, a research project may study all clients who use a certain medication for the same condition.
 All research projects must get special approval.
 We will ask for your permission if the researcher needs to have access to your name, address or other information that identifies who you are.
 You may participate in research or not.
 If you decide not to participate, it will not affect your care.